How does University Housing calculate the date and time for me to log-in and select my space?

 Where are private bedrooms available?

 Privates bedrooms are available in Evergreen Hall and Cougar Village.
 All types of space are based on availability.
 Evergreen Hall is 73% private bedrooms.
 Private bedrooms are in all Evergreen suites and apartments.
 Evergreen Hall studios are also private units.
 In Cougar Village, both private and deluxe private bedrooms are available.
-Please note the difference in cost.
 Private bedrooms are designed for one person and are smaller in size.
 Deluxe private bedrooms are shared bedrooms that are converted to a private space.
-If you are interested in a deluxe private, please contact the Central Housing Office at firstname.lastname@example.org.
+Any shared bedroom in Cougar Village can be converted to a deluxe private.
+The cost of a deluxe private bedroom in Cougar Village ha been reduced nearly $600 per semester!
+This is a great way to enjoy extra space and fewer roommates.

 Is each individual assigned a date and time or each group of roommates?